asenath247/INTERACTION-DESIGN/README.md

 ## 3. Loader Screen
 ![loader screen](./src/Images/loaderScreen.gif)

 ### Introduction and Research
 The objective of the Loader Screen is to show the progress of the application loading.
 The user requires standard feedback about the ongoing events, this beneficial element assures where the user stands in the process.
 The loader Screen (also referred to as the splash screen) is described to “sets the scene for the rest of the app, inviting your users in from the cold, sterile apps that they use on a daily basis”.
 Campbell (2019).
 It’s aim is to provide immediate indication to the user, and signify the responsiveness of the functionality.
 “The launch screen isn’t an opportunity for artistic expression.
 It’s solely intended to enhance the perception of your app as quick to launch and immediately ready for use.
 Every app must supply a launch screen” Apple (2015).
 In summary, the minimal modifications are reviewed in detail.

 ## Evaluation of guidelines
 The modern approach to displaying these guidelines involve covering the device’s resolution.
 For instance, in my case I used a portrait iPhone 8 Plus screen to execute this splash screen.
 Furthermore, two gradient colours were chosen in the palette for this app – #ACB6E5, the secondary colour of COLOUR.
 Moreover, the colour of #86FDE8 is utilised to contrast precisely.
 These colours current fit the guidelines of a modern approach essentially, colours have been chosen and researched by the colour psychology to perceive, gain and communicate user awareness and attentiveness.
 On the other hand, the typography chosen – Roboto is in the colour black #00000.
 The background in the colour – white, meets the guidelines of appropriate and appealing guidelines to the eye.
-All elements are not in excessive use, to give the user a mindset of calmness.
-This concept is inclusive of conveying an ease of interpretation.
+All colours are displayed in the palette below.
+The elements are not in excessive use, to give the user a mindset of calmness, this concept is inclusive of conveying an ease of interpretation.

 Aspects of a loading screen include –

 <p align="center">
-Animation – this acts to entertain the user as well as indicate the progress of the app
+Animation – acts to entertain the user as well as indicate the progress of the app
 </p>

 <p align="center">